HL7/fhir-gender-harmony/input/pagecontent/model.md

     work order so that their unexpected hormone levels can be properly reported and not rejected as invalid results.

--   A person with BRCA2 mutations can be identified so that a screening mammography order is properly performed.
+-   A female to male transgender patient early in transition undergoing imaging wherein the device requires selection of either M or F to complete the set up would benefit from an imaging context-specific SPCU noting the patient needs to have the setup for “Female-typical”

 There are many other situations involving tumors, resections, congenital conditions (i.e., ovotestes), and transgender patients where SPCU can be used to provide information that is needed to perform a procedure properly.
 Many procedures need at least a "male" or "female" specification (e.g., for radiation shielding).
-For detailed use cases and implementation guidance, see (insert link to Use Cases landing page in IG).

 SPCU provides a general extendable structure.
 During the transition from old systems to new systems, and as medical technology and science evolve,